diyjac/SDC-P4/README.md

 ![Test1 Sobel X and Y Applied](./output_images/test1diag1-sobelxy.png)

 ###### 3.2.3.2.2 Sobel Magnitude and Directional
-The idea of taking the magnitude (Sobel XY) of the Sobel X and Y results is to see if there is a distance factor in the individule components in the gradient that can be used to further isolate the lines/edges in the image.
+The idea of taking the magnitude (Sobel XY) of the Sobel X and Y results is to see if there is a distance factor in the individual components in the gradient that can be used to further isolate the lines/edges in the image.
 Sobel XY is calculated by squaring the X and Y components of the Sobel operator and then take the square root of their sum, and, in essence, calculate the magnitude of changes in intensity that being experienced by that pixel in that image.
-If there is an absense of any one of the components for a particular pixel, then the value produced at that pixel is just the same as for the Sobel X or Y component remaining.
+If there is an absence of any one of the components for a particular pixel, then the value produced at that pixel is just the same as for the Sobel X or Y component remaining.
 The formula is:

 ![Sobel Magnitude Formula](./images/sobel-mag-formula.png)